 Oophytum oviforme (N.E.
 Br.)
 N.E.
 Br.

-Mesembryanthemum oviforme (basionym), Conophytum mutatum, Conophytum oviforme, Oophytum nordenstamii
+Mesembryanthemum oviforme, Conophytum mutatum, Conophytum oviforme, Oophytum nordenstamii

-Oophytum oviforme is a mesemb that forms clumps with up to 20 egg-shaped bodies which are up to 0.8 inch (2 cm) tall and up to 1.2 inches (3 cm) in diameter.
-The colors of the bodies range from green to orange and purple-brown.
-The white to rose-pink flowers appear in winter.
+Oophytum oviforme is a small succulent that forms clumps with up to 20 egg-shaped bodies that range from green to orange and purple-brown.
+The bodies are up to 0.8 inches (2 cm) tall and up to 1.2 inches (3 cm) in diameter.
+Flowers are white to rose pink and appear in winter.
 Fruits are 6-locular capsules.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affects how they need to be treated in cultivation.

 The basics of care are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will withstand temperatures down to a freezing point.
 Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.

 Learn more at How to Grow and Care for Mesembs.